 Table of Contents

-• The Hypersensitive Child – is highly sensitive to their environment, reacting to foods, textures, people, and even places.
+- The Hypersensitive Child – is highly sensitive to their environment, reacting to foods, textures, people, and places.

-• Old Categories are Limited – the highly sensitive child is pigeon-holed as ADD, ADHD, ASD, or Sensory Processing Disorder.
-Still, perhaps they are simply highly sensitive people who find day-to-day interactions with others very stressful, but not enough to be labeled.
+- Old Categories are Limited – the highly sensitive child is pigeonholed as ADD, ADHD, ASD, or Sensory Processing Disorder.
+Still, perhaps they are highly sensitive people who find day-to-day interactions with others very stressful but not enough to be labeled.
 These are the kids who often don’t get help.

-• Hypersensitivity Can Appear as Boredom – hear about our Business Manager’s daughter, who was very smart but coped with school by going into her own world.
-She felt everything too deeply, and thus width drew from others.
+- Hypersensitivity can appear as boredom – hear about our business manager’s daughter, who was very smart but coped with school by entering her own world.
+She felt everything too deeply and, thus, withdrew from others.

-• Hypersensitivity Shows up in different ways – if you are hypersensitive, something anyone else would consider a mild sound or feeling shows up for you as pain.
+- Hypersensitivity Shows up in different ways – if you are hypersensitive, something anyone else would consider a gentle sound or feeling shows up for you as pain.
 Read about Mark, the tactilely defensive child who hates shows.
 Find out why.

 The Hypersensitive Child